 In superposition, quantum particles are a combination of all possible states.
-They fluctuate until they're observed and measured.
+They fluctuate until they’re observed and measured.
 One way to picture the difference between binary position and superposition is to imagine a coin.
-Classical bits are measured by "flipping the coin" and getting heads or tails.
-However, if you were able to look at a coin and see both heads and tails at the same time, as well as every state in between, the coin would be in superposition.
+Classical bits are measured by “flipping the coin” and getting heads or tails.
+However, if you were able to look at a coin and see both heads and tails at the same time, as well as every state in-between, the coin would be in superposition.

 Entanglement is the ability of quantum particles to correlate their measurement results with each other.
 When qubits are entangled, they form a single system and influence each other.
 We can use the measurements from one qubit to draw conclusions about the others.
 By adding and entangling more qubits in a system, quantum computers can calculate exponentially more information and solve more complicated problems.

-Quantum interference is the intrinsic behavior of a qubit, due to superposition, to influence the probability of it collapsing one way or another.
+Quantum interference is the intrinsic behaviour of a qubit, due to superposition, to influence the probability of it collapsing one way or another.
 Quantum computers are designed and built to reduce interference as much as possible and ensure the most accurate results.
-To this end, Microsoft uses topological qubits, which are stabilized by manipulating their structure and surrounding them with chemical compounds that protect them from outside interference.
+To this end, Microsoft uses topological qubits, which are stabilised by manipulating their structure and surrounding them with chemical compounds that protect them from outside interference.